Nintendo pins hopes on holiday-ready "Wii U"

 But Nintendo focused less on the hardware on Tuesday and more on the games it will bring to the Wii U. The company did not give a release date for the latest Mario game but executives showed off different levels featuring its signature fixtures: Mario, Luigi, Yoshi and gumbas.

-The company also showed off games made by other companies built for the Wii U, such as Warner Brother's Batman Arkham City: Armored Edition.
+The company also showed off games made by other companies built for the Wii U, such as Warner Brother's Batman Arkham City: Armoured Edition.

 (Additional reporting by Reiji Murai in Los Angeles and Mari Saito in Tokyo; editing by Edwin Chan, Bernard Orr and Richard Chang)